renovatebot/renovate/docs/development/remote-development.md

 ## What's remote development?

+When you work locally, you install the tooling and code editor on your computer.
+You are responsible for setting up the environment correctly.

+With remote development you use a container that's hosted somewhere else.
+You'll use the same code editor and have the same config as all other developers.

 ### Benefits

+- You only need a browser and internet
-- No need to install development dependencies on your computer
+- You don't need to install development dependencies on your computer
-- You only need a browser and internet to do work
-- Once you push to your fork you can close the container
-- Everytime you start work you have a fresh environment
+- Start work in a fresh environment every time
-- Reproducible development enviroment
+- Reproducible development environment
 - Similar config for all developers
+- Use VSCode in the browser

 ### Drawbacks

-- Waiting for the remote container to start up
+- Waiting for the remote container to start
-- If your internet goes out you can't work
-- If the remote container provider is down you can't work
+- If your internet is down or Gitpod or GitHub Codespaces are down then you can't work

 ## Gitpod